Seeking a domestic violence defense attorney? Contact Van Severen Law Office, S.C., a criminal defense law firm, for help: (414) 270-0202

 The State of Wisconsin aggressively prosecutes domestic violence crimes.
-Wisconsin is a mandatory arrest state, meaning that if law enforcement officers believe domestic violence has occurred or will continue to occur, they must arrest the aggressor.
-Emotions are often running high and situations are often exaggerated by the alleged victim.
-Adding to the complexity of the scenario, prosecutors are often unwilling to back down from pursuing charges even after an alleged victim recants or changes his/her story.
-If you need aggressive domestic violence defense, Meyer Van Severen, S.C. can help you.
+Wisconsin is a mandatory arrest state, meaning that law enforcement officers who believe domestic violence is occurring (or has occurred) must arrest the individual they identify as the aggressor.
+We recognizes that emotions often run high and victims regularly exaggerate claims.
+Adding to the complexity of the scenario, prosecutors are often unwilling to back down from pursuing charges, even after an alleged victim recants or changes his/her story.
+Obviously retaining a top Wisconsin criminal defense lawyer is one of the best courses of action an individual facing these charges can take.

-Domestic abuse is defined in section 968.075 of the Wisconsin Statutes.
-“Domestic abuse” isn’t a crime charged itself – it’s a modifier added to other crimes (like battery or disorderly conduct).
-Domestic abuse includes intentional infliction of physical pain, physical injury, or illness, intentional impairment of physical condition, sexual assault, or a physical act that may cause the other person reasonably to fear imminent engagement of the conduct described above.
-Domestic abuse can only be alleged when the conduct was against the defendant’s former spouse, against an adult with whom the defendant resides or formerly resided, or against an individual with whom the defendant has a child in common.
+Section 968.075 of the Wisconsin Statutes defines domestic abuse.
+“Domestic abuse” isn’t a crime charged itself – it’s a modifier added to other crimes (like substantial battery or stalking).
+It includes intentional infliction of physical pain, physical injury, or illness, intentional impairment of physical condition, sexual assault, or a physical act that may cause the other person reasonably to fear imminent engagement of the conduct described above.
+Once this prerequisite is satisfied, prosecutors can apply the domestic abuse modifier to another criminal charge.

 Repeat offenders face more serious penalties.
 Section 939.621 of the Wisconsin Statutes deals with domestic violence repeater penalties.
 Domestic violence repeater charges carry with them 2 years additional imprisonment.
 Charges which were misdemeanors are increased to felonies.